x3dom/x3dom/doc/guide/tutorial/bvh.rst

 The following table lists the parameters currently supported:

 ==================    =========================    ===========    =================================================
 Parameter             Values                       Default        Description
 ==================    =========================    ===========    =================================================
 maxDepth              0, 1, ... n                  3              maximum depth of the tree, or dataset
-minDepth              0, 1, ... n                  0              minimum depth of the tree that should be rendered
-                                                                  as soon as possible
-interactionDepth      0, 1, ... n                  maxDepth       maximum rendered depth during user interaction
+minDepth              0, 1, ... n                  0              minimum depth of tree that should be rendered as soon as possible interactionDepth      0, 1, ... n                  maxDepth       maximum rendered depth during user interaction with scene subdivision           0, 1, ...
+125                1 1            resolution of a rendered tile size                  0, 1 ... n                   1 1            size of the entire terrain
-                                                                  with the scene
-subdivision           0, 1, ...
-125                1 1            resolution of a rendered tile
-size                  0, 1 ... n                   1 1            size of the entire terrain
-factor                0, 1, ... n                  1.0            factor affects the distance to create or render
-                                                                  the next level (the higher the more higher the performance, the lower the more higher the quality) maxElevation          0.0, 0.1, ... n              1.0            maximum displacement in y direction elevationUrl          string                       ""             Url to dataset of displacement data textureUrl            string                       ""             Url to dataset of surface texture data
+factor                0, 1, ... n                  1.0            factor affects the distance to create or render the next level (the higher the more higher the performance, the lower the more higher the quality) maxElevation          0.0, 0.1, ... n              1.0            maximum displacement in y direction elevationUrl          string                       ""             Url to dataset of displacement data textureUrl            string                       ""             Url to dataset of surface texture data